Have you recently been involved in a car accident with a Florida truck driver? You could be entitled to seek extra compensation.

 - Your case will go to trial where a jury will determine the outcome

 The trucking company may offer a settlement by electing the first option.
 This would be where your attorney and their attorney negotiate until an agreement is reached.
 If no agreement can be reached, then your case will go to court.

 If your case makes it to court, the jury will listen to all evidence supported by both lawyers.
 If they deem you as the victim, they will look at your economic and non-economic losses to determine your settlement.

 Economic losses are the total sum of items that can be added such as your medical bills, lost wages from time off work, and more.
 Your non-economic losses refer to pain and suffering and any mental or physical anguish that can’t be literally totaled but are factored into your final settlement offer.

 Start Your Case Today with A Skilled Attorney

 Were you or a loved one recently injured in a car accident with a trucker?
 If so, the attorneys at Frankl Kominsky Injury Lawyers want to help you seek the extra compensation you deserve.
 Our highly awarded skills and attorneys have been trusted by the residents of Stuart, Florida, for the last 40 years (by appointment only).
 Combined, we’ve helped clients recover millions of dollars for their injuries.

 We want to help you recover your damages and seek justice against a preventable wrongdoing.
 To get started, schedule a no-obligation free consultation with one of our highly acclaimed attorneys.

 You can leave your contact information in our free case evaluation form online or by calling our firm at (561) 800-8000.

 We look forward to hearing from you.
-Don’t let any more time in the four years you have to make a claim pass you by.
+Don’t let any more time in the two years you have to make a claim pass you by.